FOR ILLUSTRATIONS, INFOGRAPHICS AND MOVING MEDIA

 If you are using the Adobe package, there is a colour file (ASE file) containing darker blends of the profile colours that you can input directly into your program.
 If you need lighter nuances in your graphics, use the regular profile colours as they are or in 50%.

 - Overview with a darker colour scale of the University’s profile colours for on-screen infographics (PDF, 565 kB, new tab)

 - Colour file and instructions (Zip-file, 573 kB, new tab)

 Film and animated infographics

-Use the outro provided (a short animated sequence featuring the Lund University main logotype that is placed at the end of your film) or alternatively conclude with the main or sub-logotype on a white background plate to clarify that the University is the sender.
+- Use the outro provided (a short animated sequence featuring the Lund University main logotype that is placed at the end of your film) or alternatively conclude with the main or sub-logotype on a black or white background plate to clarify that the University is the sender.

-- News agencies/media sometimes edit out the outro featuring the logotype.
-Therefore, it is a good idea to use the logotype in black or white in the top right corner to clarify the sender even if there is no outro.
+- When the format allows: place the logotype in black or white in the top right corner to clarify the sender even if there is no outro.
 Use the templates provided and remember not to place other text or graphics over the logotype.

 - Bear in mind that your video must comply with the law on accessibility to digital public services if it is published on the web.
 Among other things, it is important that you create subtitles for your video.